 The four administrations of the UK have reached separate bilateral agreements as to which administration shall bear the cost of NHS funded nursing care required for individuals placed cross border into residential accommodation.

 In the event of cross border placements between England and Scotland or between England and Northern Ireland (in either direction) the health service of the country of the first authority will be responsible for nursing costs.
-(In England therefore, the individual’s responsible CCG will pay the costs.)
+(In England therefore, the individual’s responsible ICB will pay the costs.)
 The NHS standing rules have been amended to facilitate this.
-The first authority should inform the CCG of the arrangements being made and their formal consent sought.
-It is not expected that the CCG would withhold consent; any change in costs associated with the care would be likely to be negligible.
+The first authority should inform the ICB of the arrangements being made and their formal consent sought.
+It is not expected that the ICB would withhold consent; any change in costs associated with the care would be likely to be negligible.